Nexusphobiker/PreyXMLCPBDisabler/README.md

 # PreyXMLCPBDisabler
-Needs update for currenct prey version!
+Needs update for current prey version!

 Disables the save XMLCPB format for Prey 2017